The French Connection (film): Reception

+Retrospectives and influence

 David Pirie of The Monthly Film Bulletin called the film "consistently exciting" and Gene Hackman "extremely convincing as Doyle, trailing his suspects with a shambling determination; but there are times when the film (or at any rate the script) seems to be applauding aspects of his character which are more repulsive than sympathetic.
 Whereas in The Detective or Bullitt the hero's attention was directed unmistakably towards liberal ends (crooked businessmen, corrupt local officials, etc.) Doyle spends a fair part of his time beating up sullen blacks in alleys and bars.
 These violent sequences are almost all presented racily and amusingly, stressing Doyle's 'lovable' toughness as he manhandles and arrests petty criminals, usually adding a quip like 'Lock them up and throw away the key.'"
 Roger Ebert of the Chicago Sun-Times gave the film four out of four stars in a retrospective review.

 On Rotten Tomatoes, the film has an approval rating of 97% based on 93 reviews, with an average rating of 8.80/10.
 The site's critical consensus reads: "Realistic, fast-paced and uncommonly smart, The French Connection is bolstered by stellar performances by Gene Hackman and Roy Scheider, not to mention William Friedkin's thrilling production."
 On Metacritic, the film has a score of 94/100 based on reviews from 18 critics, indicating "universal acclaim".
+In a retrospective review, critic Mike Cormack said, "In The French Connection, the urban architecture and moral architecture are equivalent.
+The teeming streets, the subway trains, the urban bars busy all day, the graffiti-covered alleyways: this is an economy that runs on sweat, toil, and low land values...
+The point is not their incompetence but economic friction: when goods still have weight and cash still has to move, power has fingerprints, and that makes it vulnerable."

 In 2014, Time Out listed The French Connection as the 31st-best action film of all time, according to a poll of film critics, directors, actors, and stunt actors.

 Some writers have called The French Connection a neo-noir film.

 The Japanese filmmaker Akira Kurosawa cited The French Connection as one of his favorite films.

 Director David Fincher cited The French Connection as one of the five films that "had a Profound Impact on my Life" and served as an important influence on the cinematography on his film Seven; Brad Pitt cited The French Connection as a reason he participated in Seven.

 Director Steven Spielberg has said he studied The French Connection in preparation for his historical action thriller film Munich.